 F.X. is the senior member of the SABR Board, first elected as Treasurer in 2001.
 In 1990, he started Expert Systems Development Corp, an IT consulting firm specializing in data warehousing, knowledge management and process development.
 After graduating from Cornell University in 1975, he worked in the trade book publishing industry for Doubleday and Bantam.
 In 1981 he became involved with the Rotisserie League founders and in 1984 published the first book on fantasy sports, Rotisserie League Baseball.
 F. X. (the initials are for Francis Xavier) comes from a large extended family, and while he and his wife have no children, they enjoy doting on more than a score of nieces and nephews.
 They live in Quechee, Vermont.

-Chris was appointed to the SABR Board in 2014.
-Dial was named in 2013 to the SABR Defensive Committee which adds a sabermetric component to the selection of the Rawlings Gold Glove Awards and Rawlings Platinum Glove Award, presented by SABR.
+Chris has served on the SABR Board since 2014.
+He was named in 2013 to the SABR Defensive Committee which adds a sabermetric component to the selection of the Rawlings Gold Glove Awards and Rawlings Platinum Glove Award, presented by SABR.
 He is the developer of a statistical measure called Runs Effectively Defended (RED), a defensive analysis system used in the formation of the SABR Defensive Index (SDI).
 Dial also helped create and develop the SABR initiative of Chartered Communities, which launched in the fall of 2009; he is co-chair of the Baseball Think Factory chartered community.
 He holds a bachelor's degree in Chemistry from what is now Pfeiffer University in North Carolina.
 He is Director of Integration at Catalent Pharma Solutions, where he has worked since 1998.

 Emily has served on the SABR Board since 2013.
 A SABR member since 2008, she is an Assistant Vice President in the Analytics unit of Guy Carpenter and Co., LLC.
 In her role, she utilizes statistical models to quantify levels of risk for her clients, usually insurance companies, and consults with them on their business growth strategies.
 Emily is also pursuing a Master's in Computational Finance and Risk Management in the Applied Math department at the University of Washington.
 As an active member of the SABR Northwest Chapter, Emily has been a regular attendee at SABR's National Conventions, Analytics Conference and Arizona Fall League Conference.
 She lives in Seattle, Washington.